A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

-This is incredibly powerful, as creating Google Posts can help increase the level of visibility you have in the search listings.
-Following this, potential clients may click on your listing, instead of a competitor listing – even if you don’t have a #1 ranking.
+This is incredibly powerful, as creating Google Posts can help increase the level of visibility you have in search listings.
+Following this, potential clients may click on your listing instead of a competitor listing – even if you don’t have a #1 ranking.

 To create the posts, Google provides an easy-to-use editor.

-All you need to do to get started is click on ‘create your first post’ to start a new one.
+All you need to do to get started is click on ‘add update’ to start a new one.

 When writing your post, you have the option of selecting a ‘Post Type.’

-Make sure you give your post a clear, and easy to understand title.
-You should also try to describe your post in maximum 4-5 words.
+Make sure you give your post a clear and easy-to-understand title.
+You should also try to describe your post in a maximum of 4-5 words.

 You also have the option of ‘adding a button.’

 We highly recommend you include one, as doing so increases the odds of someone interacting with your post.
-Try to select on that best matches the content of your post.
+Try to select one that best matches the content of your post.